awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 To disable publishing to CloudWatch, run the same command with `Enabled=false`\.

-After you enable log publishing, see [Setting Elasticsearch Logging Thresholds](#es-createdomain-configure-slow-logs-indices)\.
+If you enabled one of the slow logs, see [Setting Elasticsearch Logging Thresholds for Slow Logs](#es-createdomain-configure-slow-logs-indices)\.
+If you enabled only error logs, you don't need to perform any additional configuration steps\.

-### Enabling Slow Logs Publishing \(AWS SDKs\)<a name="es-createdomain-configure-slow-logs-sdk"></a>
+### Enabling Log Publishing \(AWS SDKs\)<a name="es-createdomain-configure-slow-logs-sdk"></a>

-Before you can enable slow logs publishing, you must first create a CloudWatch log group, get its ARN, and give Amazon ES permissions to write to it\.
+Before you can enable log publishing, you must first create a CloudWatch log group, get its ARN, and give Amazon ES permissions to write to it\.
 The relevant operations are documented in the [Amazon CloudWatch Logs API Reference](http://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/):
 + `CreateLogGroup`
 + `DescribeLogGroup`
 + `PutResourcePolicy`